mindspore-ai/docs/install/mindspore_gpu_install_conda_en.md

 sudo chmod a+r /usr/local/cuda-11.1/include/cudnn.h /usr/local/cuda-11.1/lib64/libcudnn*
 ```

-If a different version of CUDA have been installed or the CUDA installation path is different, just replace `/usr/local/cuda-11.1` in the above command with the currently installed CUDA path.
+If a different version of CUDA have been installed or the CUDA installation path is different, just replace `/usr/local/cuda-11.1` in the above command with the CUDA path currently installed.

 ### Installing Conda